 Flynn contacted Doyle informing him of this plan, and that infected were spotted outside of the Green Zone.
 He also urged greater speed, knowing events could overtake them.
 Nonetheless the group were able to reach Regent’s Park safely, but Flynn was outraged to see that there were two civilians with the soldiers, and his outrage only magnified when Doyle informed him the plan was to evacuate these children to France.
 He was willing to risk his career and freedom for a friend, that much he could justify to himself while still considering himself fundamentally loyal and obedient to military protocol.
 The new information made this a prospect he had not agreed to, but the matter became academic as, before Flynn was able to land, a large crowd of infected emerged in hot pursuit of the group.
 As they fled across the park and through buildings in an attempt to lose them, Flynn deployed his Aerospatiale Gazelle’s rocket pods in a heavy volley that decimated the infected, buying time for escape.
 As he increased altitude he got back in radio contact with Doyle and, angrily, agreed to a new rendezvous point in Wembley Stadium

-Doyle’s group were seaching for an abandoned vehicle which looked roadworthy when events began occurring in rapid succession.
+Doyle’s group were looking for an abandoned vehicle which looked roadworthy when events began occurring in rapid succession.
 First, they spotted an intact car that looked a likely candidate.
 However, before they could assess it properly, a small group of infected who had survived the rocket barrage rounded a corner behind them and charged.
 Even as they climbed into the car the USAF bombing run commenced, which did initially save their life by compromising the infected, it also ensured they were stuck inside the car as a group of kill team soldiers began marching down the street to deal with both the infected and anyone else they came across.
-Unable to start the engine, Doyle exited and push-started the vehicle, allowing the other three to escape as the team burned Doyle alive.
+Unable to start the engine, Doyle exited and push-started the vehicle, allowing the other three to escape even as the team burned Doyle alive.

 Though the car would get them out of range of the soldiers on the ground, the AH-64 Apache that soon tracked it down would not be so easily avoided.
-Abandoning the car, the three ducked into a London Underground entrance to escape the assault from above.
+Abandoning the car, the three ducked into an Underground station to avoid the assault from above.
 Levy was aware that the chopper would remain on-station until a ground team arrived, so was already advocating for traveling through the tunnels on foot; the matter was forced when Don Harris arrived at the entrance of the station.
 Whether this was coincidence or whether he had a specific intent to track down his children cannot be known, but the horror of it was enough to ensure the three were willing to risk travel through the unpowered, abandoned subway tunnels.

 Though equipped with Doyle’s rifle’s night vision scope, the unpowered subterranean world was fraught with intense danger.
 Attacked by an infected, the three split up in panic — Levy is set upon and beaten to death.
 A moment later, her body is found by Tammy, who manages to retain her senses enough to stay quiet and retrieve the rifle, using it to search for her brother.
 Arriving at a train platform she sees Andy just as he cries out in terror, then pain, as Don lunges and bites him on the hand.
 Tammy’s enraged scream brought Don’s attention, but as he sprints towards he she manages to open fire with the rifle and kill him.